Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 • Translation service: After requesting Chinese translation, it was provided within less than 5 minutes.
 The translator, a Chinese person who has worked in Seoul for many years, expressed herself clearly.

-The pace at Dayone is distinctly different from some other standardized clinics—after sitting down in the consultation room, the doctor actually looks at your face and asks about your specific concerns, rather than immediately recommending treatments.
+The pace at Dayone is distinctly different from some other standardized clinics—after sitting down in the consultation room, the doctor actually looks at your face and asks about your specific concerns, rather than immediately suggesting treatments.

 III.
 Record of the consultation process